Triiodothyronine (T3) is a thyroid hormone. It plays an important role in the body's control of metabolism.

 Drugs that can decrease T3 measurements include:

-Sometimes it can be useful to measure both T3 and T4 when looking at thyroid function.
+Sometimes it can be useful to measure both T3 and T4 when evaluating thyroid function.
 For example, in some cases of hyperthyroidism

 , T3 may be increased but T4 may be normal.